shafiab/banana_republic/README.md

 # Banana Republic
-A deep reinforcement learning agent trained on Unity ML Agents to collect bananas
+A deep reinforcement learning agent trained on Unity ML Agents to collect bananas.

 ## Introduction
-In this project, I trained a deep reinforcement learning agent using [DQN](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) (Deep Q-Networks) algorithm to collect yellow bananas while avoiding the blue bananas on Unity ML-agent.
+In this project, I trained a deep reinforcement learning agent using [DQN](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) (Deep Q-Networks) algorithm to collect yellow bananas while avoiding the blue bananas on Unity ML-agent environment.
 Unity Machine Learning Agents (ML-Agents) is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.
-This particular setting is known as the Banana Collector Environment - a modified environment for this Udacity Deep RL project.
+This particular setting is known as the Banana Collector Environment - this is a modified environment for Udacity Deep RL project.
 Here is how the trained agent behave:

 [image_1]: banana_republic.gif "Trained Agents"
 ![Trained Agents][image_1]